 Los Angeles is proud to be a protector of the American Dream and a defender of the inclusive values that are the bedrock of this great country.
 Mayor Garcetti is a national leader in the movement to help create new pathways to citizenship for people who are American by every measure except the papers they hold — and who deserve job opportunities, better wages, the right to vote, and peace of mind that citizenship brings into people’s lives.

 RE-LAUNCHING THE OFFICE OF IMMIGRANT AFFAIRS.
-The Mayor re-established the Office of Immigrant Affairs (MOIA) in 2013 with the goal of integrating immigrants in the City’s social, economic, and political fabric.
-To date, the Office has actively engaged more than 150,000 Angelenos through its work to coordinate city services, develop programs and initiatives that promote citizenship, civic engagement and advocate on local, state, and national legislation and policy.
+The Mayor re-established the Mayor's Office of Immigrant Affairs (MOIA) in 2013 with the goal of integrating immigrants into the city’s social, economic, and political fabric.
+To date, the Office has actively engaged more than 150,000 Angelenos through its work to coordinate city services, develop programs, and initiatives that promote citizenship and civic engagement, and advocate on local, state, and national legislation and policy.

 WE ALL BELONG.
 Mayor Garcetti signed Executive Directive #20 (“Standing with Immigrants: A City of Safety, Refuge, and Opportunity for All”) to ensure that L.A.’s public servants stay focused on protecting people, serving communities, and saving lives — not inquiring about immigration status or engaging in federal civil immigration enforcement.
 The Directive reaffirms the LAPD’s longstanding policies, and instructs L.A.
 Airport Police, L.A.
 Port Police, and the L.A.
 Fire Department to adopt similar standards.
 It also mandates that residents’ personal information be protected, and that City facilities, programs, and services be equally accessible to all Angelenos without regard for citizenship or immigration status.

 STANDING FOR JUSTICE.
 Mayor Garcetti is a leading force behind the L.A.
 Justice Fund — which provides legal assistance to immigrants facing deportation proceedings.
 The program is the result of a partnership between the City of Los Angeles, the County of Los Angeles, the California Community Foundation, and the Weingart Foundation.